 Daniel Besikof represents debtors, secured and unsecured creditors, indenture trustees, landlords, equity holders, distressed investors and other stakeholders in connection with complex chapter 11 bankruptcy proceedings, corporate restructurings and liquidations.
-He also represents clients in high-stakes bankruptcy avoidance litigation, including fraudulent transfer and preference litigation, and other commercial litigation matters.
+In addition, Dan represents clients in high-stakes bankruptcy avoidance litigation, including fraudulent transfer and preference litigation, and other commercial litigation matters.
 Dan also advises borrowers and lenders in connection with the structuring, negotiation and documentation of secured and unsecured financing transactions.

 Dan has been recognized as a “Super Lawyer” and previously as a “New York Metro Rising Star” in bankruptcy and creditor/debtor rights by Thomson Reuters every year since 2011 and has earned an AV Preeminent professional rating, the highest rating offered, from the Martindale-Hubbell Law Directory.
 Dan is active in a variety of industry associations, including the Turnaround Management Association and the American Bankruptcy Institute, for which he recently served as co-chair of the Business Reorganization Committee.
 Dan is also a frequent speaker and lecturer on restructuring topics.

 In his spare time, Dan likes to spend time with his friends and family and coach Little League.